Dapper Dan (designer)

-Daniel Day (born August 8, 1944), known as Dapper Dan, is an African American fashion designer and haberdasher from Harlem, New York.
-His influential store, Dapper Dan's Boutique, operated from 1982 to 1992 and is most associated with introducing high fashion to the hip hop world, with his clients over the years including Eric B. & Rakim, Salt-N-Pepa, LL Cool J, and Jay-Z. In 2017, he launched a fashion line with Gucci, with which he opened a second store and atelier, Dapper Dan's of Harlem, in 2018.
+Daniel R. Day (born August 8, 1944), known as Dapper Dan, is an American fashion designer and haberdasher from Harlem, New York.
+His store, Dapper Dan's Boutique, operated from 1982 to 1992 and is most associated with introducing high fashion to hip hop culture; its clientele includes Mike Tyson, Eric B. & Rakim, Salt-N-Pepa, LL Cool J, and Jay-Z. In 2017, he launched a fashion line with Gucci, with whom he opened a second store and atelier, Dapper Dan's of Harlem, in 2018.

 Dan is included in Time's 100 Most Influential People of 2020.

 Early life

-Dan was born in Harlem, New York, in 1944, and he was born at home with his grandmother as a midwife.
+Dan was born in Harlem, New York, in 1944, at home with his grandmother acting as a midwife.
 He grew up on 129th and Lexington Avenue with three brothers and three sisters.
 His father, Robert, was a civil servant and his mother, Lily, a homemaker.
-All nine of them lived in a three bedroom apartment.
+All nine of them lived in a three-bedroom apartment.
 He recalls horses and buggies still on the streets in his early childhood, in the post-World War II days of Manhattan.
 By age 13, he was a skilled gambler; his success as a gambler helped him finance his first store.

-Dapper Dan became tired of the street life after listening to a Malcom X speech.
-Malcom X said, "If you want to understand the flower, study the seed."
+Dapper Dan became tired of the street life after listening to a Malcolm X speech.
+Malcolm X said, "If you want to understand the flower, study the seed."
 This prompted Dan to indulge in studying at the Countee Cullen Library.
 He soon went back to school and entered into an academic program sponsored by the Urban League and Columbia University.

 In the 1960s, Dan worked for a Harlem newspaper called Forty Acres and a Mule, as he initially wanted to become a writer.
 During this time he went through a life-style change and became a vegetarian.
 In 1968–74, he toured Africa as part of the Columbia University and the Urban League academic program.